 Fulbright U.S. Student Program

-What’s the Fulbright?
+What’s Fulbright?

 The Fulbright ETA in Brazil gave me the chance to explore many different potential career paths.
 In addition to the hands-on experience working in a university setting, through my side project I gained important experience in public health research.